Theodemocracy: History

 In an 1874 sermon, Brigham Young taught that what the Mormons commonly called the "Kingdom of God" actually implied two structures.
 The first was the Church of Jesus Christ of Latter-day Saints, which had been restored through the prophet Joseph Smith.
 The second was the political kingdom described by Daniel, a theodemocratic polity that would one day be fully organized and, once initiated, would "protect every person, every sect, and all people upon the face of the whole earth, in their legal rights."
-However it was defined, Smith certainly did not believe that the Saints would ever establish the kingdom by force or rebellion.

 Nevertheless, the very concept of political power enforced by God through any human agency was rejected as obnoxious and highly dangerous by contemporary society.
 When Smith was arrested in connection with the Mormon War of 1838, he was closely questioned by the presiding judge on whether he believed in the kingdom that would subdue all others as described in the Book of Daniel.
 Smith's attorney, Alexander Doniphan, announced that if belief in such teachings were treasonous, the Bible must be considered a treasonable publication.

 The development of theodemocracy was continued along with the development of Smith's community.
 Nauvoo was governed by a combination of church leaders and friendly non-Mormons who had been elected to serve in civil office might mark the city as a theodemocracy in embryo.
 Furthermore, Smith had anticipated that the Mormons would move west long before his murder, and he may have believed that he could create a theodemocratic polity somewhere outside of the United States in anticipation of Christ's return to earth.
 Smith's "last charge" to the Council of Fifty before his death was to "bear... off the Kingdom of God to all the world."

 After Smith's death, the banner of theodemocracy was carried by his successor Brigham Young to Utah in 1847.
 Young's early conception of the State of Deseret was no doubt based on theodemocratic principles, but its practical application was severely hampered after Utah was made a territory in 1850 and was further eroded when Young was replaced as territorial governor after the Utah War of 1857–1858.
 However, even at an early stage, the Utah government never fully implemented Smith's theodemocratic vision.
 Like in Nauvoo, theodemocratic principles were mainly expressed by the election of church leadership to territorial office through republican processes.
 As before, the Council of Fifty remained essentially a "government in exile" with little real power.
 In 1855, one LDS Apostle explained that a "nucleus" of God's political kingdom had been formed, but that in no way challenged their loyalty to the government of the United States.